-Don’t Go in the House is being released in the US by Severin Films on Blu-ray and DVD on January 25th, 2022.
+Don’t Go in the House was released in the US by Severin Films on Blu-ray and DVD on January 25th, 2022.

 The release features a new 2K scan from the original negative – plus the alternate TV Version and The Extended Cut combining scenes from both – with over two hours of exclusive special features.